-From this experience, people add an extra layer between the eggs & the bedding.
+From this experience, people add an extra layer between the eggs & the bedding so they don't directly touch each other.
 A mesh screen is good & won't rust easily.
 There are openings on the screen to let the water vapor out.
 And the eggs never touch the water directly, so chances of them rotting are reduced.
 Fiberglass or inox screen is good for this purpose.

 With these two steps, you're basically set up for incubating your BSF eggs.
 All we need to do now is wait for the magic to happen.
 If you'd like to see some more, one point to note during this process is:

 Sometimes, the collected eggs will have the dead bodies of BSF on them.
 Get rid of the fly bodies so they won't attract ants to your hatching bin.

 Also, some growers spray anti-ant solution around the box to keep them away.
 If you're using this solution, make sure the stuff doesn't get into direct contact with the eggs.
 The chemicals may damage them & the little hatchlings.

 When you're first starting your BSF colony, you may notice ants or houseflies visiting around for the first two weeks or so.
 Once your colony is established, these little animals will disappear around your BSF bin.
 The flies & larvae excretes a certain smell that keeps other insects away.
 It can be quite powerful.

 To retain the humidity of your hatching box, place it in a cool dry place.
 The shade will help keep the temperature nice and good.
 The warm temperature helps the eggs hatch a bit quicker.
 A good temperature for hatching is about 85F (29C).

 If houseflies ever come near, here is: